LivePersonInc/developer-center/pages/documents/GettingStarted/create-api-keys.md

    - Access token secret

    ![](../../../img/apikeycreation1.png)

+   {:.notice}
+   The maximum number of keys that can be created per aacount is currently 100.

 7. If the window does not close automatically, click the **X** in the top right to close the window.